-4 State of Palestine, Council Of Ministers' Decision Number 113, Year 2004, Regarding the Governmental Health Insurance System, 9 August 2004,
+5 State of Palestine, Council Of Ministers' Decision Number 113, Year 2004, Regarding the Governmental Health Insurance System, 9 August 2004,

-5 State of Palestine, Ministry Of Health, Referral Protocol 1: Oncology, pp.7-11.
+6 State of Palestine, Ministry Of Health, Referral Protocol 1: Oncology, pp.7-11.

-6 Abdel Naser Mahmoud Badawi, Factors Associated With Delay Of Breast Cancer Diagnosis Among Palestinian Women Who Are Treated At Beit Jala Governmental Hospital, 2016, p.65.
+7 Abdel Naser Mahmoud Badawi, Factors Associated With Delay Of Breast Cancer Diagnosis Among Palestinian Women Who Are Treated At Beit Jala Governmental Hospital, 2016, p.65.

 Since 2008, the MoH started encouraging the early detection of breast cancer as free mammogram screening for women aged 40 and above and for younger women at high risk of breast cancer was introduced in 2008-2009 in 12 governorates in the West Bank.
-Later on in 2010, free mammogram screening for every other year was introduced for women between the age of 40-50 in the Gaza Strip and screening once a year for those over the age of 50.7
+In 2010, free mammogram screening for every other year was introduced for women between the age of 40-50 in the Gaza Strip and screening once a year for those over the age of 50.8

 Currently, free mammography services are provided by the MoH in 19 governorates in the West Bank (14) and the Gaza Strip (5).
 These services are available at governmental hospitals and the Ministry's primary health care directorate centers.
-In 2016, a total of 8,412 mammograms were done in governmental facilities; out of which 73% of cases were normal (6,137 cases) and 27% had abnormal results (2,275 cases).8 In Gaza, an additional mammogram was procured and installed at the MOH (Al-Rimal Clinic) in October 2017.
-It is expected that this digital mammogram will increase MOH capacity to deliver quality mammography and reduce coverage gap by more than 3,000 tests per year.
+In 2016, a total of 8,412 mammograms were carried out in governmental facilities; out of which 73% of cases were normal (6,137 cases) and 27% had abnormal results (2,275 cases).9 In Gaza, a mammography machine was procured and installed at the MOH (Al-Rimal Clinic) in October 2017.
+It is expected that this digital mammography machine will increase MOH capacity to deliver quality mammography services and reduce the coverage gap by more than 3,000 tests per year.